Priyadharshini565-hash/19AI304-Fundamentals-of-C-Programming-2025-Odd-M5/README.md

 ## 10. Implementation of programs using pointer arithmetic.
 # Ex.No:21
   Implement a C program to demonstrate call by value and call by reference by swapping two integers using separate functions.
-# Date :
+# Date : 19.11.25
 # Aim:
  To implement a C program that illustrates the difference between call by value and call by reference by swapping two integer variables using two separate functions.
 # Algorithm:
 ### Step 1:
   Start
 ### Step 2:
-  Include the standard input-output library: #include<stdio.h>.
+  Include the standard input-output library: #include<stdio.h>
 ### Step 3:
   Declare two functions:
   - `swapv(int, int)` for swapping using call by value